 Know and Obey Local Beach Ordinances

-Beach ordinances vary according to beach municipality and are posted at public beach accesses.
+Beach ordinances vary according to each municipality and are posted at public beach accesses.
 Obey these guidelines for your safety and enjoyment and for that of others around you.

 Be aware of these regulations that apply to all locations: